-The demand for grazing land and land to grow animal feed crops (such as soya beans) is causing habitat loss on a global scale.
-According to the World Wildlife Fund, 60% of global biodiversity loss (habitat destruction and animal species extinction) is caused by our meat-eating diet.4
+The demand for grazing pasture and for land to grow animal feed crops (such as soya beans) is causing habitat loss on a global scale.
+According to the Worldwide Fund for Nature, 60% of global biodiversity loss (habitat destruction and animal species extinction) is caused by our meat-eating diet.
+4